robfairh/ms-thesis/corrections/README.md

 - Contains comments on Ch1, 2, and 4.
 - I have ignored the comments on Ch1 and 2 as the previous document has the same comments.
+- Working on Ch4 comments

 Huff-3:
 -------

 - Contains comments on Ch1, 2, 3, 4, 5, 6, 7.
-- I have addresses comments on Ch1.
+- I have addressed comments on Ch1, 2.
--
+- Working on Ch3 comments